-Michigan is famous for its fall foliage thanks to the kaleidoscope of color found in our state’s open spaces, along the shores of our lakes and rivers, across rolling hillsides, and even in our tree-filled cities.
-And no other city could be more tree-filled than Tree Town.
+Michigan is famous for its fall foliage.
+You can encounter a kaleidoscope of color found in our state’s open spaces, along the shores of our lakes and rivers, across rolling hillsides, and even in our tree-filled cities—and no other city could be more tree-filled than Tree Town.

 Though the state’s Gold Coast rates as one of America’s Best Color Drives, according to Travel and Leisure magazine (and we definitely recommend doing it at least once), you don’t have to travel outside of Ann Arbor for a Michigan fall color tour of equally epic proportions.

 Right in the city, you can meander the sidewalks and parks of the Old West Side, Huron Parkway or the University of Michigan campus.
 But if you have a little extra time and a stronger craving for brilliant reds, oranges and golds, we recommend hitting up these regional parks, recreation areas, and even one railroad!

 Important note: please practice social distancing and wear face coverings when visiting these sights to help prevent the spread of COVID-19.